 “Princess Daena Duresia,” Neda panted.
 Her arms were aching, but she kept her sword upright in front of her.
 “And my friends will be here any minute, so surrender and put down your sword.”

 The woman swore under her breath.
-“All right, Princess.
+“Very well, Princess.
 This was fun, but I really don’t have time.
 I’ll give you a choice.
 We can keep fighting, and maybe your friends will get here before I skewer you.
 Or…”

 She leaned down and, with a flick of her blade, cut the rope that held the rowboat tied to the dock.
 “You can go after your friend.”